daniehuuu/daniehuuu.github.io/README.md

  - [ ] Console.log must be in HTML.
  - [ ] Repetitives structures must be print also.
  - [ ] Drawing the minimun cut.
+ - [ ] Handle the graph as a data structure
+ - [ ] Follow the colorset procedure of the "bosquejo"